Important Message to All Raw Milk Producers and Consumers:

 Dunbar: Quiet Waters Farm, Jean Slocum, Dunbar NE, phone: 402-414-1174, email: email@example.com, web: QuietWatersFarm.com.
 The Slocums began milking goats 20 years ago and then switched to Jersey cows.
 They’ve now come full circle and are back to milking goats.
 Their stock is Saanen and Nubian goats who graze pasture and receive a small amount of GMO-free, organic grain.
 They are fed free choice Redmond salt and kelp plus a bit of Herbal Seed Treat every day.
 Antibiotics are only used as a last resort and steroids or hormones are never used.

 Kimball: Johnson Family, email: firstname.lastname@example.org.
 Raw goat milk, cheese, butter, eggs, meat goats, butcher ready chickens, rabbits and pigs (weaners or butcher readys).
 They feed only organic feeds.
 No hormones or additives used.

 - CharLia Acres, Lia Langston, (10 miles S of Lincoln off Hwy 77), phone: 402-430-3468, email: Lia@Charliaacres.com, web: CharLiaAcres.com.
-Milk and cream from grass-fed Jersey and Brown Swiss cows fed no hormones, antibiotics, or grain.
-Eggs from free-range chickens fed Certified Organic feed.
+Milk and cream from grass-fed Jersey cows.
+Holistically cared for with no hormones or antibiotics.
+Eggs from free-range chickens fed certified organic soy-free feed.